 This beauty giant was among the first ecommerce companies to change their strategy and rebuild the website as PWA.
 As a result, the company saw a 17% conversion boost and a 51% increase in mobile sessions.
 The time until the page is interactive fell by 84%.

-After the launch of the PWA solution, the Rooted Objects fashion brand has received a +162% conversion rate lift.
+The Rooted Objects fashion brand can be considered as a good PWA example as after launching the solution, the brand has received +162% conversion rate lift.
 The web page loads 25% faster.
 The company’s revenue has increased by 44%.

 The leading online source of dropshipping products AliExpress has transformed its website into a PWA, leading to 104% of new users who now visit twice as many pages per session.
 The time spent per session has increased by 74% on all browsers.

-A British fashion and beauty retailer Debenhams has gained a 40% increase in mobile revenue and a 20% increase in conversions after switching to a PWA from maintaining a native app.
+A British fashion and beauty retailer Debenhams has gained a 40% increase in mobile revenue and a 20% increase in conversions after switching to a progressive web app ecommerce solution from maintaining a native app.

-The launch of Starbucks PWA resulted in 2X daily active users.
+The launch of Starbucks PWA resulted in 2x daily active users.
 Orders placed from desktops have become equal to orders placed from mobile browsers.
-Besides, the PWA is 99.84% smaller than the 148MB size of the Starbucks’ iOS app.
+Besides, the PWA has become 99.84% smaller than the 148MB size of the Starbucks’ iOS app.

-Forbes website, redesigned into a PWA, has brought a 2X increase in average user session length.
-Now the starting page loads in only 0.8 seconds compared to 3 to 12 seconds before.
+Forbes website redesigned into a PWA has brought a 2x increase in average user session length.
+Now the starting page loads in only 0.8 seconds compared to 3 – 12 seconds before.

 PWA is called the future of ecommerce, despite the challenges the technology faces.
 Through PWA, businesses have an opportunity to provide the convenience and app-like experience of using a native iOS/Android app to a much larger audience of mobile users.

-In case ‘to be, or not to be progressive’ for you is still a question, the PWA developers at NEKLO can help you to find the right answer and get you a solution to your proper needs.
+In case ‘to be, or not to be progressive’ for you is still a question, contact us through the form on our website.
+The PWA developers at NEKLO can help you to find the right answer and get you a solution to your proper needs.